1: Conventional Loan

 *Some conventional loans are available with a down payment of only 3% (dependent on credit score and financial history)

-Conventional loans typically come with 30-year or 15-year duration term.
-There are actually two main types of conventional loans: adjustable-rate mortgage and a fixed-rate mortgage.
+Also to keep in mind, conventional loans typically come with 30-year or 15-year duration term.
+There are also two main types of conventional loans: adjustable-rate mortgage and a fixed-rate mortgage.

 Adjustable-Rate Mortgage (ARM)